fulstak/rhombus-wiki/content/learn/privacy/_index.md

 ---
 title: Privacy
-subtitle: How and why is Particl focused on privacy
+subtitle: How and why is Rhombus focused on privacy
 geekdocFlatSection: true
 weight: 2
 ---